China $50,000 Annual Forex Quota Explained: Limits, Permitted Uses, and US LLC Funding (2026)

 The 2026 KYC Tightening

-New regulations effective January 1, 2026, issued jointly by China's Central Bank, Banking Regulatory Commission, and Securities Regulatory Commission, introduced stricter controls:
+As of January 1, 2026, new regulations from China's Central Bank, Banking Regulatory Commission, and Securities Regulatory Commission made the situation stricter.

 Lower reporting thresholds: